briancappello/sqlalchemy-unchained/README.md

 class ValidateEmail(db.BaseValidator):
     def __call__(self, value):
         super().__call__(value)
-        if '@' not in value:
-            raise db.ValidationError(self.msg or 'Invalid email address')
+        if '@' not in value:  # not how you should actually verify email addresses raise db.ValidationError(self.msg or 'Invalid email address')